LGN520/farreach-public/docs/netreach-voting-v2.md

 ## Workflow (NOT Completed)

-- client: GETREQ -> switch (if invalid or zerovote): change GETREQ to GETREQ_POP -> server: sendback GETRES/GETRES_NPOP, and trigger popultation to controller
+- client: GETREQ -> switch (if zerovote): change GETREQ to GETREQ_POP -> server: sendback GETRES/GETRES_NPOP, and trigger popultation to controller
-- client: GETREQ -> switch (valid yet not latest): change GETREQ to GETREQ_NLATEST -> server: sendback: GETRES_LATEST/GETRES_NEXIST
+- client: GETREQ -> switch (cached yet not latest): change GETREQ to GETREQ_NLATEST -> server: sendback: GETRES_LATEST/GETRES_NEXIST
-- client: GETREQ -> switch (valid or deleted): change GETREQ to GETRES and sendback to client
+- client: GETREQ -> switch (cached or deleted): change GETREQ to GETRES and sendback to client
-- client: PUTREQ -> switch (if invalid or zerovote): change PUTREQ to PUTREQ_POP -> server: sendback PUTRES, and trigger population to controller
+- client: PUTREQ -> switch (if zerovote): change PUTREQ to PUTREQ_POP -> server: sendback PUTRES, and trigger population to controller
-- client: PUTREQ -> switch (valid): put value, set latest=1, change PUTREQ to PUTRES and sendback to client
+- client: PUTREQ -> switch (cached): put value, set latest=1, change PUTREQ to PUTRES and sendback to client
-- client: DELREQ -> switch (valid): set latest=2 (deleted), change DELREQ to DELREQ and sendback to client
+- client: DELREQ -> switch (cached): set latest=2 (deleted), change DELREQ to DELREQ and sendback to client
 - other packets or being evicted: forward to client
 - Design features
 	+ Parameter-free decision